- Make/Cancel an Appointment

 With these goals in mind, let’s consider how to write an effective Methods section in terms of content, structure, and style.

 Describe the control in the Methods section.
 Two things are especially important in writing about the control: identify the control as a control, and explain what you’re controlling for.
-Example: “As a control for the temperature change, we placed the same amount of solute in the same amount of solvent, and let the solution stand for five minutes without heating it.”
+Here is an example:

 Organization is especially important in the Methods section of a lab report because readers must understand your experimental procedure completely.
 Many writers are surprised by the difficulty of conveying what they did during the experiment, since after all they’re only reporting an event, but it’s often tricky to present this information in a coherent way.
 There’s a fairly standard structure you can use to guide you, and following the conventions for style can help clarify your points.